 Connemara & Western Way – 7 Days

-Early settlements were mainly on the coast; the interior deemed too infertile and wet for any useful occupation.
-The area suffered huge population loss in the mid 19th century due to the Great Famine, but through the guidance of the Irish Land Commission, land leases were offered to tenant farmers, fishing was structured and the area was slowly rejuvenated.
-Today much of the valley land is now under forestry schemes and intensive fish farming fills the coastal loughs.
+Early settlements were mainly on the coast, the interior deemed too infertile and wet for any useful occupation.
+The area suffered huge population loss in the mid 19th century due to the Great Famine, but through the guidance of the Irish Land Commission, land leases were offered to tenant farmers.
+Also, fishing was structured and the area was slowly rejuvenated.
+Today, much of the valley land is now under forestry schemes and intensive fish farming fills the coastal loughs.
 The predominance of hills and water means a relatively small road network but despite this, a strong native population remains.

 Tour Pricing & Dates